microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ## Motor Control With AVR®

 - This repository contains one bare metal source code example for a Motor Control application, using the new AVR EB family of devices.
-Check the *Version Features* section to see all the available functionality on the current release.
+Check the [*Release Notes*](#release-notes) section to see all the available functionality on the current release.
 The approach for this application is focused on the dedicated hardware peripherals of the AVR16EB32 microcontroller (MCU), which reduce the amount of memory used and the Central Process Unit (CPU) overhead as some mathematical calculations are done in hardware by this device.

 - AVR EB has two new peripherals, the Timer Counter type E (TCE) and a Waveform Extension (WEX), that have new hardware capabilities meant to takeover software functions usually used in motor control, as described in [Getting started with TCE and WEX](https://onlinedocs.microchip.com/oxy/GUID-8FB8D192-E8C9-4748-B991-D4D842E01591-en-US-1/index.html) and in the [AVR EB data sheet](https://www.microchip.com/en-us/product/avr16eb32#document-table).

-- The functionality of the application is to obtain a Trapezoidal (6-step block commutation) drive method with motor synchronization, with support for both sensored and sensorless feedback types.
+- The functionality of the application is to obtain a Trapezoidal (6-step block commutation) and a Sinusoidal drive method with motor synchronization, with support for both sensored and sensorless feedback types.
 The focus is on Brushless Direct Current (BLDC) motors and Permanent Magnet Synchronous Motors (PMSMs).

 - The Sensored feedback and synchronization is achieved using Hall sensors.
 A software algorithm is used to overcome possible faulty transitions of Hall sensors, due to noise or mechanical misalignments, and thus correctly detecting the rotor's position and synchronize the motor with the driving signals.